 The FDA targeted processing procedures because manual processes cause endless paper trails that are prone to error.
-The manual maintenance of paper-based device history records is time consuming and expensive due to administrative overhead and FDA oversight.
-Not only does the continued use of paper require larger physical storage space, it also complicates data retrieval creating a costly, error prone, labor intensive system.
+The manual maintenance of paper-based device history records is time-consuming and expensive due to administrative overhead and FDA oversight.
+Not only does the continued use of paper require larger physical storage space, but it also complicates data retrieval creating a costly, error-prone, labor-intensive system.

 - Documenting paper travelers

 - Attaching work instructions, CAD drawings, and test results

 - Numerous reviews to make sure everything is correct